 John Simplot founded the J. R. Simplot Company.
 It is the largest supplier of French fries to fast-food giant McDonald’s.
 Simplot put his money in various businesses, ranging from potatoes to cattle to fertilizers.

-He used his knack for achieving product efficiency along with his eye for spotting a burgeoning market to realize huge profits.
+He used his knack for achieving production efficiency along with his eye for spotting a rapidly growing market to realize huge profits.